willsowerbutts/gogoboot/README.md

 names.
 It includes a driver for IDE disks.

-It includes a simple IPv4 stack which supports DHCP and can transfer files to the hard disk using TFTP over an ethernet network.
+It includes a simple IPv4 stack which supports DHCP and can transfer files to and from the hard disk using TFTP over an ethernet network.

 It has commands to read and write to system memory from the CLI.